modelcontextstandard/.github/profile/README.md

 #### Direct API Integration
 Instead of:

-`Your API → MCP Wrapper → MCP Client → LLM`
+`Your API → MCP Wrapper → MCP Client → App → LLM`

 MCS enables:

-`Your API (with standard spec) → MCS Driver → LLM`
+`Your API → MCS Driver → App → LLM`

-**The crucial difference:** The MCS driver can handle any REST API, not just one specific API.
+**The crucial difference:** A MCS driver for REST-HTTP can handle any REST API, not just one specific API.
 Point it to different OpenAPI specs, and it works universally without modification.

 #### Security by Design